by Ranjith Kumar DSM | Aug 23, 2017 | MQTT Broker, MQTTRoute | 0 comments

 The Ubuntu is now ready to run the broker.

 You can copy the files to the EC2 instance using SFTP using tools like FileZilla.
-The same SSH key pair can be used for the authentication purpose.
-Let us get started with installing the MQTT Broker in the EC2 Instance.
+Besides that You can use the same SSH key to pair for the authentication purpose.
+Let us start installing the MQTT Broker in the EC2 Instance.

 Unzip the MQTT Broker and move to the product home folder.